Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Existence of a density

-\begin{remark} The condition $ \int s/t \mathrm{d}H(s, t) \leq \frac{1}{c} $ is one related to the ratio of signal to noise (RSN).
+\item[(d)] For each $z\neq0$, the extended solutions are unique. \end{description} \end{lemma} \begin{remark} The condition $ \int(s/t )\mathrm{d}H(s, t) \leq 1/c $ is one related to the ratio of signal to noise (RSN).
 We have difficulty proving the lower bound without this condition.
 This condition means that the average RSN of each sample vector is not more than 1.
 That is

-Thus, this condition seems reasonable.
-However, we hope the lower bound for $ m(z) $ can be proved without this additional condition. \end{remark}